vmagnin/forcolormap/ROADMAP.md

 ## Version 1.0

-The main goal of v1.0 is to offer a library with a stable API and a first version of a Diataxis documentation.
+The main goal of v1.0 is to offer a library with a stable API, to improve the FORD documentation and to follow the Diátaxis documentation framework.

 ### Documentation

+- [ ] Improve the FORD documentation, by adding FORD comments in the source code when needed.
+- [ ] Initiate a Diátaxis documentation.
-- [ ] Specify which colormaps are colorblind-friendly, perceptually uniform, B&W print safe, etc. This information could be included in the Diataxis documentation.
+    - [ ] Specify which colormaps are colorblind-friendly, perceptually uniform, B&W print safe, etc. This information could be included in the

 ### Deprecation

-- [ ] Consider removing a few naive colormaps (e.g., "fire" is very similar to "black_body")
+- [ ] Consider removing a few naive colormaps (e.g., "fire" is very similar to "black_body").

 ### Quality Assurance